 Unit tests and functional tests

 Unit tests are pieces of code that test other pieces of code.
 If there is a code that adds a work, then it has to be tested, both with valid data that will actually create a work instance and bad data, that will result in exceptions being raised.
 Functional (aka integration) tests are testing that small pieces of code work together flawlessly.
 An example would be creating a new work through the interface.
 It is not just creating a work instance here, it is about the view with appropriate form sets being shown, that they accept values and that the values can be turned into objects, that are individually and jointly validated and saved, or, in case of issues, that appropriate error messages are being reported back to the user.
-Ideally, 100% of code should be tested in both ways, but that is a bit unpractical.
-Tests in Django Music Publisher currently cover about 98% of the code.
+Django Music Publisher has 100% test coverage with functional tests alone.

 This is very important, as adding new features or code refactoring does not require a human to test everything every time new code is deployed.
 This is done automatically in a process called continuous integration.
 Each time a code is pushed to the repository (this is the place where the code lives, Django Music Publisher uses GitHub), many things happen.

 There are several good services for continuous integration, and Django Music Publisher uses Travis CI, a service that is free for open source projects.
 When Travis CI detects changes to the repository, it fetches the new code, installs it in several different environments and runs all the tests.
 The reason why several environments are required is that Django Music Publisher must work in all of them.
 So, it is tested with three different versions of Python (3.5, 3.6, 3.7), two different versions of Django (2.0 and 2.1) and with two different SQL databases (SQLite3 and PostgreSQL).